 Jumping Fences consistently engage audiences with their innovative repertoire of original and Latin American songs.
 Centred on the song-writing partnership of Sue Monk and Lachlan Hurse, in performance their line-up ranges from an intimate trio setting — featuring Sue’s rich vocals accompanied by nylon-stringed guitar, intertwined with the colour and rhythm of Lachlan’s bass, and the jazz-influenced lines of Ross Gwyther on clarinet and tenor sax — to a powerful five-piece band with driving rhythm accompaniment of Dan Simpson on drums and James Harper on percussion.
-On special occasions they are joined by Rob Stewart on lead guitar.

 Since March 2008, Jumping Fences has been hosting ‘Foco Nuevo’, a monthly concert in Brisbane, to showcases both their own music and featured guest musicians.
 Based on their experiences of the Latin America peña (an intimate artist-controlled space), Foco Nuevo has allowed Jumping Fences to consolidate a strong following and explores new territory in the development of Latin American musical practices in an Australian context.

 Over an extended period Jumping Fences has built a profile in South East Queensland with regular performances at folk venues and festivals around the region, including the Neurum Creek Festival, Brisbane Human Rights Arts and Film Festival, Laura Street Festival, Moorooka Festival, and the Queensland Multicultural Festival.
 They have supported touring Chilean musicians Fernando Ubiergo and Patricio Anabalon.